-If a grower did want to set up a 0.1ha deep pool hydroponic system an estimate of cost would be £5 per sq/m for the liner (£5,000 for 0.1 ha), around £25 per sq/m to concrete the floor (£25,000 for 0.1 ha), £30,000 for the irrigation plus control system and a further £5,000 for labour and other miscellaneous costs.
-This would make a total ball park figure of around £65,000 to set up a 0.1 ha (quarter of an acre) basic deep pool system.
+The fact that the deep pool system still requires some fundamental engineering solutions (to increase oxygenation and develop bespoke trays with integral plant support) means that it is also not possible to provide an accurate cost for setting up a commercial system.
+However, as a guide, to set up a 0.1 ha deep pool hydroponic system, the cost would be an estimated $\pounds 5$ per sq/m for the liner ($\pounds 5,000$ for 0.1 ha), around $\pounds 25$ per sq/m to concrete the floor ($\pounds 25,000$ for 0.1 ha), $\pounds 30,000$ for the irrigation plus control system and a further $\pounds 5,000$ for labour and other miscellaneous costs.
+This would make a total ball park figure of around $\pounds 65,000$ to set up a 0.1 ha (quarter of an acre) basic deep pool system.